 8 tips for conducting interviews that deliver relevant customer insights

-It’s very easy for entrepreneurs and intrapreneurs to create poor interviews and surveys.
-What occurs is a line of questioning that is flawed by design and only captures your customers opinions and good intentions.
-These responses may not give you the hard insights needed to tweak your value proposition.
+It’s very easy for anyone to create poor interviews and surveys that do not give you useful results.
+What often occurs is a line of questioning that is flawed by design and only captures your customers' opinions rather than facts.
+These responses may not give you the hard insights needed to shape your value proposition.
 The good news is that these mistakes can be avoided.
-In this post we explain how to properly interview your target customers to uncover relevant, insightful information about their attitudes and behaviors.
+In this post, we explain how to properly interview your target customers to uncover relevant, insightful information about their attitudes and behaviors.

 Thanks for your interest in